 The owner of a Texas roofing company was arrested recently after authorities discovered that he had underpaid a worker by more than $2,000.
 The employee said that he had completed the work and the customer had paid his employer, but when he asked to be compensated, the owner of the company said that he "didn't want to pay" the man.

-This case, which occurred in El Paso, is the second in Texas to invovle an arrest of an employer on the basis of unpaid wages.
+This case, which occurred in McAllen, is the second in Texas to involve an arrest of an employer on the basis of unpaid wages.

 The arrest was made possible by lobbying efforts from an organization called the Worker's Defense Fund, who encouraged state lawmakers to close a loophole in the criminal code.
 Now, employers who steal wages from their employees or intentionally underpay them can face jail time.

-Source: Texas Observer, "El Paso Becomes Second City to Indict Employer for Wage Theft," Priscila Mosqueda, April 26, 2013.
+Source: Texas Observer, "McAllen Becomes Second City to Indict Employer for Wage Theft," Priscila Mosqueda, April 26, 2013.